linux-system-roles/network/README.md

 Note that `dhcp4_send_hostname` is only supported by the `nm` provider and translates to [`ipv4.dhcp-send-hostname`](https://developer.gnome.org/NetworkManager/stable/nm-settings.html#nm-settings.property.ipv4.dhcp-send-hostname) property.

+Manual DNS configuration can be specified via a list of addresses `dns` and a list of domains to search `dns_search`.

 - For NetworkManager, `route_metric4` and `route_metric6` corresponds to the
 [`ipv4.route-metric`](https://developer.gnome.org/NetworkManager/stable/nm-settings.html#nm-settings.property.ipv4.route-metric) and